-In conjunction with the Transaction, The Company consolidated its common shares on a 10 for 1 basis and settled debts of \$307,702 through the issuance of 3,077,022 post-consolidation common shares at a deemed price of \$0.10 per share.
+In conjunction with the Transaction, the Company consolidated its common shares on a 10 for 1 basis and settled debts of \$307,702 through the issuance of 3,077,022 post-consolidation common shares (Note 8).

-Altius also subscribed on a private placement basis for 4,051,514 post-consolidation common shares of the Company, priced at \$0.0987 per share for gross proceeds of \$400,000.
-Upon completion of the share consolidation, the share issuance to Altius and the shares-for-debt settlements, Altius will own 19.9% of the outstanding common shares of the Company.
-The common shares issued to Altius and those issued under the debt settlements will be subject to a hold period ending January 30, 2016.
+Altius also subscribed for a private placement of 4,051,514 post-consolidation common shares of the Company, priced at \$0.0987 per share for gross proceeds of \$400,000 (Note 8).
+Upon completion of the share consolidation, the share issuance to Altius and the shares-for-debt settlements, Altius owned 19.9% of the outstanding common shares of the Company.